News & Trending Money News

 LIGHTFIELD STUDIOS/Adobe businessman pointing at signature place in loan agreement

-Borrowing money means you’re going to have to pay it back somewhere down the road, so make a plan for getting out of debt that accounts for that.
+Borrowing money means you’re going to have to pay it back somewhere down the road, so make a plan to get out of debt that accounts for that.
 Yes, some loans may be necessary — such as student loans or a mortgage.
-But be very smart about how you borrow.
+But be smart about borrowing.

-Many people don't consider a credit card a loan but it could be one of the most dangerous forms of borrowing if you don't use them wisely.
+Many people don't consider a credit card a loan, but it could be one of the most dangerous forms of borrowing if you don't use it wisely.

 Invest in yourself